burak-caniklioglu/ikinci-el-project/README.md

 - If the seller rejects the highest bid, the product offer is shown as rejected in the vendor panel unless there is a higher bid than it.
 The purpose here is interpreted as the seller expects a higher offer.

+- The product owner cannot buy or bid on her/his own product.

 - If you already have an account, you can log in or use the site by registering.

 - The application is designed for web and mobile.
 All UI designs are responsive.